CDLNet: Noise-Adaptive Convolutional Dictionary Learning Network for Blind Denoising and Demosaicing: Introduction

 \IEEEPARstart{I}{n} recent years, deep-learning based methods have become the \soa on low-level image processing tasks such as denoising, demosaicing, deblurring, super-resolution, and more.
 Despite the extensive literature on the theoretical modeling of the aforementioned tasks, these deep-neural-networks (DNNs) are commonly constructed as black-box function approximators whose architectures are largely derived from trial and error \cite{buhrmester2019analysis}.
 This is made apparent by two wide-spread techniques for dealing with varying input noise-levels in these imaging tasks: by simply presenting images of various noise-levels during training \cite{DnCNN} or by additionally presenting the estimated noise-level as an input to the network \cite{FFDNet}.
 In both cases, it is hoped that the network learns a mapping that is noise-level adaptive.

 A more principled approach to DNN design will lead to better analysis and possible improvement of the network.
-Recent works in the area of principled DNN construction have come in the form of so-called ``unrolled networks" \cite{unrolling}.
+Recent works in the area of principled DNN construction have come in the form of so-called ``unrolled networks" \cite{unrolling, KoEf20}.
 These architectures are derived from iterative optimization algorithms that are truncated and parameterized.
 However, many authors parameterize these iterates with black-box neural networks themselves.
-While this allows for such interpretations as ``learned proximal-operators" \cite{ongie2020deep}, it does not offer much insight into the construction of the networks themselves.
+While this allows for such interpretations as ``learned proximal-operators" \cite{ongie2020deep}, it does not offer much insight into DNN construction.

 In this work, we derive a denoising DNN architecture via a \textit{direct parameterization} of a truncated differentiable convolutional dictionary-learning algorithm, which we call CDLNet.
 In doing so, we maintain the defining DNN form of layered linear operations, point-wise non-linearities, and residual connections, while side-stepping the use of batch-normalization, residual learning, and feature-domain processing.
 From this interpretable network construction, we are able to naturally account for a continuous range of input noise-levels by parameterizing the point-wise non-linearities to be a function of the estimated noise-level.
 We verify the efficacy of our noise-adaptive model by demonstrating near-perfect generalization of a single model above and below its training noise-level range.
 The proposed method may be easily adapted to other imaging problems with additive Gaussian noise, and a known observation operator, by incorporating said operator into the network architecture.
-To this end, we train a single network for joint denoising and demosaicing (JDD) of natural images which inherits the same generalization capabilities as the pure denoising network, and performs competitively to other JDD networks trained and tested on single noise-levels.
+To this end, we train a single network for joint denoising and demosaicing (JDD) of natural images which inherits the same generalization capabilities as the pure denoising network, and performs competitively to other JDD networks.
 We also demonstrate the aforementioned generalization capabilities in the case of unsupervised training via a Monte-Carlo Stein's unbiased risk estimator (MC-SURE) loss function.